Teaching journalists

 ......................................................

-all a brilliant read . . .
+us a mention . . .

 Paul Mace, an enthusiastic football fan since he was a youngster, has written ‘One Flew Over the Magpies Nest,’ – a hefty history of his beloved Notts County.